 A Word About User Organization’s Responsibilities When Using The OPA:

-The OPA is a tool designed to enable you to improve your organization.
+The OPA is a to enable you to improve your organization.
 It helps you identify areas within your organization where you are especially strong, and it also identifies areas where you have the greatest opportunities for improvement.
 When you involve your employees in such an undertaking, there is an obligation to share the information gained from our report with them.
 Thus, you need to be committed to doing so, and we can help you if needed by having one of our very skilled consultants either come to your agency and personally present an overview of the report to your organizational team, or help coach you or your representative to be able to interpret the results and share the feedback with those in your organization.

 Once you get the report, you have an incredible opportunity to enlist the help of all on your team to pinpoint best practices as well as barriers to organizational effectiveness and then identify action plans to enhance what needs improvement.
 Again, we can help you with this, but with or without our personal involvement, you need to be committed to act on the feedback derived from your employees’ ratings.

 The OPA has helped us facilitate significant improvement in every organization where the OPA has been used and actions were taken to improve barriers to overall performance.
 The results from our interventions demonstrated greater efficiency, productivity, team work, and increased employee morale.